Back to blog

 2. For each level kk where k{0,1,...,d1}k\in \{0,1,...,d-1\}, combine the sibling sks_k in the correct order

 3. Accept if the final computed value equal the Merkle root in the header If it matches, the transaction is included.
-More can be read at here.
-Additionally, a visual is provided here.
+A full derivation is available in this Bitcoin StackExchange thread on Merkle inclusion proofs.
+Additionally, see the visual Merkle tree proof walkthrough.

 Mining and PoW#